lookevink/corner-block-learn/CornerBlock White Paper.md

 	6. **Deed Recording:** Officially transfers ownership by recording the deed with local authorities.
 5. After closing & renovation if applicable, the delegated managers run day-to-day operations on the properties, including tenant placement, rent collection, maintenance, and financial reporting.
 6. Token holders vote on larger issues, including property sales, major renovations, change in management, etc.
 7. If desired, individual investors can sell their tokens to other investors.
-Theoretically, a tokenized asset may never need to be listed on market again, drastically reducing the costs of ownership transfer.
+Theoretically, a tokenized asset never needs to be listed on market again, drastically reducing the costs of ownership transfer.